Jinglensana was not sure if India would return - The Media Times

 “It was important to ensure that my weight was under control, and as such, I gave up completely on rice,” he said.

-Head coach Graham Reid recalling him as a member of the squad for the Netherlands, Jinglensa feels he has to give 100% and prove his worth once again.
+Head coach Graham Reid, recalling him as a member of the squad for the Netherlands, Jinglensa feels he must give 100% and prove his worth once again.

 “I am happy to have won the Indian shirt again.
 It is important for me to take this opportunity and give myself 100 percent in midfield.
 With a pool of good talent, every player has to prove himself in the team, and I’m nothing more.

-“I see it as a new beginning for me and I hope to be a good start to the game against Holland,” the Arjuna Prize announced.
+“I see this as a new beginning for me and I hope to be a good start to the game against Holland,” said the Arjuna Prize.

 India will host the Netherlands on January 18 and 19 at Kalinga Hockey Stadium in Bhubaneswar.